autopi-io/documentation/docs/guides/using_the_autopi_with_an_external_power_supply.md

 ---
 id: using-the-autopi-with-an-external-power-supply
-title: Using the AutoPi with an external power supply
+title: Using the AutoPi With an External Power Supply
 ---

 The device you have is pre-configured to work directly in your car.
 When working it in a lab